camilstaps/ATSAMF-source/README.md

 ### Tune mode
 Pressing the keyer button for 2s turns tune mode on.
 In this mode, the keyer button enables and disables transmission, which is useful when tuning the antenna.
-Use RIT to go back.
+You can also use the dot and dash of the paddle to enable and disable transmission respectively.
+Use RIT to exit tune mode.

 ### Message memory
 Pressing the keyer button allows you to send a message from memory.
 Select the